 Risks of Exercising in the Heat

 Summer heat can be hard on your body, especially during exercise.
 That's because all your systems are working overtime to keep you cool.
-When temperatures and humidity soar, you produce more sweat, which can result in dehydration, electrolyte imbalance and heat-related illnesses, says Natasha Turner, founder of Clear Medicine Wellness Boutique and author of The Supercharged Hormone Diet.
+When temperatures and humidity soar, you produce more sweat, which can result in dehydration, electrolyte imbalance and heat-related illnesses, Natasha Turner, founder of Clear Medicine Wellness Boutique and author of The Supercharged Hormone Diet, tells LIVESTRONG.com.

 Muscle cramps and spasms might be the first sign you're overheating and experiencing a heat-related condition like heat exhaustion.
 Other symptoms include nausea, vomiting, weakness, headache, fainting, increased sweating and cold, clammy skin.

-If you stop sweating but still feel confused and disoriented and have a core body temperature above 104 degrees Fahrenheit, you could be suffering from heat stroke.
+If you stop sweating but still feel confused and disoriented and have a core body temperature above 104 degrees Fahrenheit, you could be experiencing heat stroke.
 The most dangerous heat-related illness, heat stroke happens when your body's temperature control system fails.

 If you suspect you have heat stroke, seek medical attention immediately.
-“It’s important to get cool ASAP,” says Turner.
+“It’s important to get cool ASAP,” Turner says.
 “Immerse yourself in cool water, drink cold fluids and put ice packs on your neck.”

 Tips for Exercising Safely in the Heat

 Even though working out in the summer heat should be approached with some caution, you can still enjoy the benefits of exercising outdoors with a little planning.
-Here are a few tips to keep you safe while having fun in the sun.
+When exercising in the heat, follow these summer safety tips while having fun in the sun.

 1. Stay Hydrated

-Since you lose a lot of fluids through excessive sweating, you'll need to replenish with water.
-"Hydration is key," says certified personal trainer Ava Fagin, who recommends drinking eight to 12 ounces of water prior to exercise.
+Because you lose a lot of fluids through excessive sweating, you'll need to replenish with water.
+"Hydration is key," Ava Fagin, CSCS, sports performance coach at Cleveland State University, tells LIVESTRONG.com.
+She recommends drinking 8 to 12 ounces of water prior to exercise.
 "The more hydrated your body is, the more it will be able to adapt to the stress of heat."

 To estimate how much H20 your body needs, multiple your weight by 0.55, then divide by eight.
-This is the number of cups you should drink per day, says Turner, who suggests tacking on two to four additional cups when exercising in the heat.
+This is the number of cups you should drink per day, Turner says, who suggests tacking on two to four additional cups when exercising in the heat.

 2. Replenish Your Electrolytes

-In addition to water, you're also losing electrolytes like sodium, magnesium and potassium when you sweat, says Nedra Lopez, personal trainer and owner of The P.E.
-Club.
-Since electrolytes are crucial to your body's healthy functioning, you need to make sure they remain properly balanced.
+In addition to water, you're also losing electrolytes — like sodium, magnesium and potassium — when you sweat, Nedra Lopez, CPT, personal trainer and owner of The P.E.
+Club, tells LIVESTRONG.com.
+Because electrolytes are crucial to your body's healthy functioning, you need to make sure they remain properly balanced.

 How can you tell if your electrolytes are off?
 If you're losing steam, getting cramps, feeling dizzy or your blood pressure is low, you might be experiencing an electrolyte imbalance.
-Or pinch the skin and let it go, says Turner.
-"If it stays raised up, you're likely dehydrated and in need of sodium and water."
+Or, pinch your skin and let it go, Turner. says "If it stays raised up, you're likely dehydrated and in need of sodium and water."

 Don't reach for sports drinks, though, as they tend to be packed with sugar, high fructose corn syrup and artificial sweeteners.
-Instead, opt for a quality electrolyte supplement (like Liquid I.V., LyteShow or Hi-Lyte) to help your body replenish and repair after vigorous exercise.
+Instead, opt for a quality electrolyte supplement to help your body replenish and repair after vigorous exercise.
 You can also sprinkle a tiny amount of Celtic sea salt (less than a quarter of a teaspoon) on your food.
-Just don't dissolve the salt in water, which may cause you to feel nauseated, says Turner.
+Just don't dissolve the salt in water, which may cause you to feel nauseated, Turner says.

 3. Avoid the Hottest Part of the Day

-To minimize stress on your body, it's wise to avoid the sun at peak hours, says Lopez.
+To minimize stress on your body, it's wise to avoid the sun at peak hours, Lopez says.
 If it's an extremely hot day, it's best to exercise in the morning or the evening when it's cooler.
 Try to find a shaded area where you can avoid direct sunlight.
-This will help you stay cool and keep your body temperature and heart rate from soaring to an unsafe point, says Fagin.
+This will help you stay cool and keep your body temperature and heart rate from soaring to an unsafe point, Fagin says.